seleniumbase/SeleniumBase/help_docs/recorder_mode.md

 import ipdb; ipdb.set_trace()
 ```

-🔴 The Recorder will capture browser actions on URLs that begin with ``https:``, ``http:``, and ``file:``.
-(The Recorder won't work on ``data:`` URLS.)

-🔴 You can also activate Debug Mode at the start of your test by adding ``--trace`` as a ``pytest`` command-line option:
+🔴 You can also activate Debug Mode at the start of your test by adding ``--trace`` as a ``pytest`` command-line option: (This is useful when running Recorder Mode without any breakpoints.)

 ```bash
 pytest TEST_NAME.py --trace --rec -s
 ```

 🔴 Once you've reached the breakpoint, you can take control of the browser and add in any actions that you want recorded.
+The Recorder will capture browser actions on URLs that begin with ``https:``, ``http:``, and ``file:``; (the Recorder won't work on ``data:`` URLS).
 When you are finished recording, type "``c``" on the command-line and press ``[Enter]`` to let the test continue from the breakpoint.
 After the test completes, a file called ``TEST_NAME_rec.py`` will be automatically created in the ``./recordings`` folder, which will include the actions performed by the test, and the manual actions that you added in.
 Below is a command-line notification:

 ```bash
 >>> RECORDING SAVED as: recordings/my_first_test_rec.py